jakobharder/burntime/resources/Features.md

 ## Extended Game

-The extended game mode adds new items, locations and gameplay features.
+The extended game mode adds new items and gameplay features.
-You can disable these changes in the start menu.
+You can disable these changes in the start menu by selecting the original 1993 mode.

 - additional items
+  - pistol
+  - paper helmet
 - clothes provide a small defense boost
+- dogs and mutants respawn outside cities

 ## Difficulty Levels

-Generally, items are more rare on higher difficulty levels.
+Generally, items are rarer on higher difficulty levels.
-Respawning of NPCs, dog and others is adjusted.
-Enemies are more aggressive.
+Starting experience and the food and water carried by newly hired NPCs are reduced.
+Traders and mutants are tougher, while AI players expand more aggressively and make riskier attacks.

 ### I Easy

 - start items
-  - meat, a full canteen, an empty bottle, and a knife
+  - meat, a full canteen, an empty bottle and a knife
 - respawns
   - trader after 20 days
   - NPCs after 10 days
-  - dogs after 30 days
+  - dogs after 20 days in extended mode; no respawn in 1993 mode
-  - mutants after 30 days
+  - mutants after 100 days in extended mode; no respawn in 1993 mode
 - dropped items and in rooms
   - food, water, weapons and building materials can be found
 - enemies
+  - prefer smaller groups and safe attacks
-  - Make camps in the same pace of the player
+  - make camps at about the same pace as the player

 ### II Normal